Troubleshoot remote connection failures to a Windows instance

 复制 MD 格式

-Remote connections to a Windows instance can fail for various reasons.
-This topic provides troubleshooting steps to resolve these issues.
+Remote connections to a Windows instance can fail for many reasons.
+This topic describes how to identify the cause of a connection failure and resolve the issue.

 Use the self-service troubleshooting tool

-The Alibaba Cloud self-service troubleshooting tool helps you quickly check security group configurations, the firewall on your instance, and the listener status of common application ports.
+The Alibaba Cloud self-service troubleshooting tool helps you quickly check security group configurations, the internal firewall of the instance, and the listener status of common application ports.
 The tool provides a detailed diagnostic report.

 Click to open the self-service troubleshooting page and select the target region.

-If the self-service troubleshooting tool does not identify the issue, use the following steps to troubleshoot it manually.
+If the self-service troubleshooting tool cannot identify the issue, follow the steps below to troubleshoot the issue manually.

 Manual troubleshooting

-First, check the ECS instance status.
-Then, use Cloud Assistant to send commands or VNC to log on to the instance.
+Check the status of the ECS instance, and then use Cloud Assistant to send commands to the Windows instance or log on to the instance using VNC.

 Step 1: Check the ECS instance status

-Always check the instance status first.
-An ECS instance must be in the Running state to be accessible.
+An ECS instance must be in the Running state to provide services.

 1. Go to ECS console - Instances.